z-lu2017/TOR-RPKI/ARTIFACT-EVALUATION.md

 This experiment supports main result 2.

 Expected runtime is 1 hour per datapoint.
+The output files are *output-discount.csv*, *output-discount-load.csv", and *output-discount-load-optimal.csv*.

 #### Experiment 3: Perform matching selection
 This experiment performs the matching selection algorithm on data using 2024/05 and produce one output. sim_matching.py runs the matching selection algorithm on 1 million clients using various ROV source and outputs file output-matching-202405.csv with the format date/ROV_data/matched_before/matched_after.